js13kGames/Bombs-Away/README.md

 <h4>What I Want For Next Year:</h4>

 Sound: I think simple sound for the bombs/enemy death could really make them pop.
 The entries that did sound certainly have a leg up.

+Better Collision Detection: I'm bad at it.
+I'm bad at timesteps and I'm bad at correcting for fine-grained collisions.
+I need to be better at it.
+Or at least spend more time on it.

 Art: It's gotta be better.
 Circles and Squares don't cut it.